ETO Logo

 input_nametextThe name of the input.

-typetextWhether the input is a process, tool, or material input.
+typetextWhether the input is a process, tool, design, or material input.

 stage_nametextThe name of the production stage to which the input belongs.
 For inputs of type process only.